-Now we must check that the colouring $\lambda$ has all the claimed properties.
-For property (b), note first that if the function $F$ were constant, then each $j$-cluster for $j=1,\ldots,d-1$ would have volume at most $L^{d-1}\times L=L^d$, since the colouring $\alpha'$ has merely been `thickened' vertically to thickness $L$.
-The effect of taking a non-constant $F$ is to displace the active blocks in the vertical direction, and this clearly cannot make these clusters any larger, so we can take $K=L^d$.
+Now we must check that the coloring $\lambda$ has all the claimed properties.
+For property (b), note first that if the function $F$ were constant, then each $j$-cluster for $j=1,\ldots,d-1$ would have volume at most $L^{d-1}\times L=L^d$, since the coloring $\alpha'$ has merely been ``thickened'' vertically to thickness $L$.
+The effect of taking a nonconstant $F$ is to displace the active blocks in the vertical direction, and this clearly cannot make these clusters any larger, so we can take $K=L^d$.

 Property (c) follows easily from the Lipschitz property of $F$.
-The constant $d^{-1}$ arises because for $u,v\in\Z^{d-1}$ with $\|u-v\|_1=1$, the centres of the corresponding blocks are at horizontal displacement $L$ from each other, and vertical displacement at most $s\leq L/d$.
-Once the function $g$ is determined for the centres of the blocks, it can be defined elsewhere by linear interpolation.
+The constant $d^{-1}$ arises because for $u,v\in\Z^{d-1}$ with $\|u-v\|_1=1$, the centers of the corresponding blocks are at horizontal displacement $L$ from each other, and vertical displacement at most $s\leq L/d$.
+Once the function $g$ is determined for the centers of the blocks, it can be defined elsewhere by linear interpolation.